I am going to teach you how to plan your best year, ever.

 - If you could change anything about the last year, what would it be?

 Write the answers to these questions down.
-But really – write them down.
-It’s so much more effective if you actually write down these answers because you organize your thoughts, take the process more seriously, and are more likely to make the change you want in order to have your best your ever.
+But really – write them down!
+It’s so much more effective if you write down the answers because writing down words on a page forces you to organize and bring clarity to your thoughts.

 S — Specific